public-key-cryptography/public-key-editor/README.md

 	encryption key A is public, the security of public key cryptography is based entirely on the non- invertibility of the function instead of the secrecy of the private key.

+	A recipient who wants to receive encrypted messages computes the static public key Y = A X. This is the same equation as A X == B but the equation is written using X and Y instead of A and B because X is chosen and the equation is computed or evaluated as a function y = f(x) = a x.
+If A and B are chosen then the equation has to be solved for X instead of evaluated for X and the equation would be written as A X == B instead of Y = A X. By placing the X variable on the left or right side the read- er knows whether the equation is being solved for X or evaluated for X.

-	A recipient who wants to receive encrypted messages computes the static public key Y = A X. A sender who wants to send an encrypted message computes the one-time public key Z = A K if the private vari- ables are commutative or Z = K A if K and X are non-commutative.
-Then the sender and recipient com- pute the same public key agreement or secret key E = A K X  or  E = K A X  using only multiplication because each of them knows either K or X. A wiretapper would have to do an inversion to solve for K or X, but this is a hard math problem because A is chosen to be non-invertible.
+	A sender who wants to send an encrypted message computes the one-time public key Z = A K if the pri- vate variables are commutative or Z = K A if K and X are non-commutative.
+Then the sender and recipi- ent compute the same public key agreement or secret key E = A K X  or  E = K A X  using only multi- plication because each of them knows either K or X. A wiretapper would have to do an inversion to solve for K or X, but this is a hard math problem because A is chosen to be non-invertible.

 	The cipher Y = A X doesn't work for integers or matrices (1 x 1 or n x n dimensional objects) because A can be inverted to solve for X = A^-1 Y; even if A is a singular matrix the equation can still be